 • Do the book, lyrics, and music share a singular point of view?

-• Is the language of the storytelling established from the top?
-And maintained?
+• Is the language of storytelling established at the start?

-• Is there a sustained dramatic thrust?
+• Does the show have a sustained dramatic charge?
 A sustained tension?
 A sustained momentum?

 • Does each moment build upon the preceding moment?

-• Are all of the plot points effectively kept in play throughout the proceedings?
-Effectively addressed or resolved?
-Effectively patterned?
+• Are the plot points effectively kept in play throughout the proceedings?

 • Does the dialogue delineate character?